07947613070

 Group Photo in Westminster Register Office

-I love vibrant, colourful wedding photography, with this group photo enhanced by the fresh floral displays on the Soho Room's mantelpiece.
-I took this before the ceremony began.
+I love vibrant, colourful wedding photography, and this group photo is enhanced by the fresh floral displays on the Soho Room's mantelpiece.
+I took this portrait before the ceremony began.

 Back shot of bride and groom at wedding ceremony

-I took this photograph to show off the detail on the back of the bride's dress.
+This photograph highlights the detail on the back of bride Sarah's dress.

 Bride signing the register at Westminster Register Office

-The Westminster Register Office registrars are relaxed about photographing the signing of the schedule.
+The Westminster Register Office registrars encourage photography of the signing of the schedule.

 Main stairacse at Old Marylebone Town Hall - Couple Leaving.